daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 In this task you, as an eDiscovery Administrator (MOD admin is an eDiscovery administrator), will create a case to start using eDiscovery (Standard).

 1. You should still be on the compliance portal roles page.
-If you closed the browser tab from the previous task, open a new browser tab and enter **compliance.microsoft.com**
+If you closed the browser tab from the previous task, open a new browser tab and enter **compliance.microsoft.com** to get to the Microsoft Purview portal.

-1. From the left navigation panel, under Solutions, expand **eDiscovery** then select **Standard**.
+1. From the left navigation panel, under Solutions, expand **eDiscovery** then select **Standard Cases**.

 1. From the top of the eDiscovery (Standard) page, select **+ Create a case**.